murilo9/cocoa-ts/README.md

 - If your Android SDK installation did not come with cmdline-tools, download it [here](https://developer.android.com/tools/sdkmanager) and extract it inside the Android SDK folder.

 The .apk file will be generated at /android/app/build/outputs/apk.

+## Electron Steup

+- Make sure the project is builded.
+Test the application with the `start:electron` script.
+- Import the makers with `npx electron-forge import`, if they are not yet imported.
+- Run the make script to generate the distributables (they are defined at forge.config.js).
+It will be at 'out' folder.